4th Year Weekly Grinds

 Q: Can I cancel my classes and get a refund?

-A: Yes, though please note: Classes are taught for 29 weeks.
-A refund (or partial refund) can be given for requests made before Week 15, 8th January 2024.
-A request for a refund can be made by contacting our office on 01 6613511 or helpdesk@instituteofeducation.ie
+A: Yes.
+A refund (or partial refund) can be given.
+An Admin fee of €115 applies.
+A request for a refund can be made by contacting our office on 01 6613511 or help@instituteofeducation.ie

 Q: How many weeks of tuition are there in the weekly grinds course?

 A: There are 29 weeks (29 classes) of tuition between September and May.
-Students will have 1 class per subject booked per week.
+Students will have one class per subject booked per week.

 Q: Are there any breaks or holidays during the year for students attending weekly grinds or part-time courses?

 A: Yes, the classes schedule generally follows the normal school calendar with breaks at mid-terms, Christmas & Easter.
-Please refer to the timetable for more details.
+Please refer to the timetable for more details

-A: Our classes run in a more lecture style than most students might be used to in school, but they are also interactive, and teachers will use a variety of methods to ensure that students can learn, understand and feel comfortable asking questions and contributing to the class.
+A: Our classes are run in more lecture style than most students might be used to in school.
+However they are also interactive and our teachers use a variety of methods to ensure that students can ask questions and contribute to the class.

 Q: For weekly grinds, does the beginning of a new term mean the start of a new course?

-A: No, in the weekly grinds each subject commences in September and runs through to the end of the academic year in May.
-Students can catch up with what they might have missed by participating in the Christmas, mid-term and Easter revision courses.
+A: No, in the weekly classes each subject commences in September and runs through to the end of the academic year in May.
+Students can catch up on what they have missed by reviewing the previous class recordings and notes.

 Q: If I want to join weekly grinds during the year, can you tell me what remains to be covered on the course and what the student has missed?

-A: Yes, teachers have their own individual teaching plan for the year, and should be able to advise on this.
+A: Teachers have their own individual teaching plan for the year, and should be able to advise on this.

-Q: My son/daughter cannot attend the course.
+Q: My son/daughter cannot attended the course.
 Can we buy the notes?

 A: No. Teaching is a central part of all our courses.
 The notes are to facilitate recall and revision of the day’s work covered by the teacher.